Average Sperm Count By Age – A Complete Guide

 Sperm Count in Young Adults (20s-30s)

 In young adulthood, typically between the 20s to 30s, males tend to have the highest sperm count and fertility.
-On average, a healthy young adult male may have between 15 million and 200 million sperm per millilitre of semen, although this can vary widely among individuals.
+On average, a healthy young adult male may have between 15 million and 200 million sperm per milli litre of semen, although this can vary widely among individuals.

 However, certain lifestyle factors, such as smoking, alcohol consumption, and drug use, can adversely affect sperm count and overall reproductive health.
 Maintaining a healthy lifestyle with regular exercise, a balanced diet, and avoiding harmful substances can help optimise sperm count and increase the chances of successful conception.